 Download antivirus software

-This leads to our last router hacking protection tip, which is to download trusted antivirus software.
+This leads to our last router hacking protection tip, which is to download trusted antivirus software like Norton 360 Deluxe.
 Instead of analyzing every email for potentially harmful links or files, your antivirus software can help take care of it for you.
 Along with sending you alerts when threats arise, it also works to clean your system of the intruder.

 So, if you’ve learned only one thing after reading this, it should be that you don't have to fear the day you potentially wake up to a compromised router.
 Learning how to tell if someone hacked your router is easier than you might think — it’s about looking for anything out of the norm.
 Consider this guide as another tool you can use to safeguard your online privacy.

 Still have questions about how to tell if someone hacked your router?
 We have answers.

 How can I check if someone is using my router?

 A simple way to see if you have a compromised router is to unplug it for 30 seconds.
 Then, look for a green light to display after it restarts.

 Yes, hackers can access your router and Wi-Fi remotely, especially if you have either of the following: